Skip to main content

 Agent Evaluation

-AI agents autonomously use tools, reason through multi-step problems, and interact with external APIs.
-Evaluating them requires more than checking a single response — you need to assess what tools they used, how they used them, and whether they accomplished the task.
+AI agents pick tools on their own, reason through multi-step problems, and call external APIs.
+Checking a single response is not enough.
+You want to know what tools the agent used, how it used them, and whether it finished the task.

 Quick Start

 // 1.
-Define the tools your agent can use
+List the tools your agent can use

 List<ToolDefinition> tools = List.of(